PSYC*1400 Mental Health & Well-being

 Individuals who have taken PSYC*1300 are not eligible for this course.
 In addition, please note that this course is not considered treatment for a mental health condition, and is not an accommodation.
 Students will be selected on a number of criteria, including whether their learning goals are aligned with the objectives of the course.
 A number of spaces are reserved for first year students.

-This course is now full for the winter 2022 semester.
-The next time the course is offered, we will post a link to the online application here.
+We are not currently accepting any additional applications for this course.
+The next time it is offered, we will post a link to the online application here.
 Note that there is typically more interest than there are spaces available.

 Exam Centre Deadline